haiwen/seafile-admin-docs/manual/setup/k8s_single_node.md

-# Setup Seafile with a single K8S pod
+# Setup Seafile with a single K8S pod with K8S resources files

 This manual explains how to deploy and run Seafile server on a Linux server using *Kubernetes* (***k8s*** thereafter) in a single pod (i.e., single node mode).
 So this document is essentially an extended description of the [Docker-based Seafile single-node deployment](./overview.md) (support both CE and Pro).

 For specific environment and configuration requirements, please refer to the description of the [Docker-based Seafile single-node deployment](./setup_pro_by_docker.md#requirements).
 Please also refer to the description of the ***K8S tool*** section in [here](./cluster_deploy_with_k8s.md#k8s-tools).

+## System requirements

+Please refer [here](./system_requirements.md) for system requirements about Seafile service.
+By the way, this will apply to all nodes where Seafile pods may appear in your K8S cluster.

 ## Gettings started